 great way to ensure your body is getting the nutrients it needs.
 As it is winter time, you can also put green vegetables into a soup for lunch or dinner, adding in herbs such as coriander, which is highly detoxifying and full of plant chemicals.

 Although it is tempting to curl up on the sofa after eating Christmas dinner, a good way to get your digestion moving is to put on your hat and scarf and go for a walk.
 Gentle exercise can stimulate the digestion and support healthy passage of stools.

 Number 3 is definitely my favourite as a little fresh air is always needed especially to burn of some energy for my little ones!
 We always feel better after getting outdoors.

 They have also put together some tips for giving your digestive system the best start to 2019 – so if you don’t quite feel up to the Christmas tips above, maybe those below for a healthy January will be more suitable (and much needed if you are anything like me!)

-1. Stress can deplete us of essential nutrients and have a large impact on our digestive system, so it would be important to focus on taking time every day to relax as the stressful winter comes to a close.
-Things like mindfulness practices such as meditation, yoga, knitting etc., good sleep hygiene and spending quality time with family and friends in the outdoors can really help boost your mood and regain
+Stress can deplete us of essential nutrients and have a large impact on our digestive system.
+It would be important to focus on taking time every day to relax as the stressful winter comes to a close.
+Things like mindfulness practices such as meditation, yoga, knitting, good sleep hygiene.
+Spending quality time with family and friends in the outdoors can really help boost your mood and regain

-3. After over eating through the Christmas period, it’s important to get our eating habits back on track.
-Portion control and resisting the urge to eat and snack to excess are easy ways to support the pancreas as well as leaving a gap between your evening meal and bedtime.
+After over eating through the Christmas period, it’s important to get our eating habits back on track.
+Portion control and resisting the urge to eat and snack to excess are easy ways to support the pancreas.
+As well as leaving a gap between your evening meal and bedtime.
 This can disrupt sleeping patterns and the gut’s ability to repair at night.

 So there you have it, a few simple ways to have a bloat free Christmas and a nice healthy start to the new year.
 I would love to hear how you get on…